[sc_msls]

 The small print: Portugalist may generate a commission from mentioned products or services.
 This is at no additional cost to you and it does not affect our editorial standards in any way.
 All content, including comments, should be treated as informational and not advice of any kind, including legal or financial advice.
 The author makes no representations as to the accuracy, completeness, suitability, or validity of any information on this site and will not be liable for any errors or omissions or damages arising from its display or use.
 Links to external websites do not constitute an endorsement.
 [Disclaimer Policy]

-Written by: | Last updated on February 8, 2024 | Est. Reading Time: 9 minutes
+Last updated on July 4, 2024 | Est. Reading Time: 12 minutes

-In Portugal, life revolves around coffee.
-Here, you never have to walk very far before you come to a pastelaria or coffee shop.
-The pastelaria is the heart of Portugal, and you will find at least one in every neighbourhood.
+Beyond the coffee itself, there’s the pastelaria or coffee shop.
+Portuguese life revolves around the coffee shop and you will find at least one in every neighbourhood.
 Often, there will be two or three, and they will almost always have customers.

 There are lots of different types of coffee in Portugal, and lots of variations on those coffees, but these are the most common types that you need to know.